 Things you need

-– A clean car: It’s best to work on your EOS when she’s clean and smells good –you know Eos is that hot Greek Goddess of Dawn, right ?
-Unless you are into kinky stuff.
+– A clean car: It’s best to work on your EOS when she’s clean and smells good –you know Eos is that hot Greek Goddess of Dawn, right?
 Anyway, it’s a good habit to include the roof care routine in your quarterly detailing schedule.
 I recommend to have the process takes place a few days before November and last days of April.
 If your local weather is always winter…you might’ve bought a wrong car.
 But you can still pick a sunny day to do the deed.

 – Air Can or Air Blower: You may need a can of air to blow out debris in the A-pillar drainage tubes.
 If you think long-term, buy an electric air blower because it’ll also make things easier during pollen season –you can read more about that at the end of the waterless car wash article.

 – Krytox: This is the rubber lubricant recommended by VW.
-You can find this bottle on Amazon for about the cost of 3 pizzas.
+You can find this bottle on Amazon for about the cost of 3 full-size stuffed crust pizzas.
 It’s expensive because it’s genuine.
 Mechanics at the dealership use this.

-– einszett Gummi Pflege Stift (recommended): Gummi what?
+– einszett Gummi Pflege Stift (easier on the wallet): Gummi what?
 My thought exactly when I first learned about this sorcery.
 Fortunately, there is a line of translation right under the German title –it read: “Rubber Care Stick – Cleans, conditions and protects rubber weather seals.”

 I have been using Krytox for couple of years and it gets a little pricey for me.
 I used about 3 bottles which now has become over $100.
 When I was about to order the fourth one, I found Gummi Pflege Stift on Amazon and learned it is the same thing as that genuine Krytox bottle.
-As matter of fact, it has been used way long before Krytox to fix rubber seal leaks on BMW and other European cars.
+As matter of fact, after weeks of research, turns out it has been used way long before Krytox to fix rubber seal leaks on convertibles and other European cars.
+This is bottle is especially well known in the BMW community.
 After the first try on the seals, I fall in love with it right away.
 The seals restore to their excellent, pristine condition within a few wipes just like when using Krytox.

 The Gummi Pflege Stift does a phenomenal job as the Krytox, while only costs 1/3 of its price.
 What does it mean?
 It means you might have just saved enough for 2 actual pizzas and a soda — but don’t worry, hand-washing the car and lubricating the roof will offset the surplus calories.
 It’s also a lot more convenient to apply the lubricant with Gummi Pflege Stift because the foam head makes it very easy to spread the solution onto the rubber seals.